CURocketEngineering/firefly_chi-2021/README.md

 ## Contributing
 Contributors who are new to github can read the [tutorial](other/documentation/tutorial/README.md).
-Documentation can be read at
+Documentation for developing and usage guide can be read at [simple documentation](other/documentation/README.md).
-[simple documentation](other/documentation/README.md).